ferrous-systems/rust-training/training-slides/src/compound-types.md

 Note:

+* From a computer science perspective, `enum`s are tagged unions.
-The tag in an enum specifies which variant is currently valid, and is stored as the smallest integer the compiler can get away with - it depends how many variants you have.
+* The tag in an enum specifies which variant is currently valid, and is stored as the smallest integer the compiler can get away with - it depends how many variants you have.
 Of course, if none of the variants have any data, the enum is *just* the tag.

-If you have a C background, you can think of this as being a `struct` containing an `int` and a `union`.
+* If you have a C background, you can think of this as being a `struct` containing an `int` and a `union`.

 ## Doing a `match` on an `enum`